ofekatr/Clean-Architecture/README.md

 #  Clean Architecture Practice

-## In Progress

-A Full Stack app for Clean Architecture practice.
+A Full Stack app for practice Clean Architecture and safe JWT authorization.

 Implemented in TypeScript with Node.js, Express.js, PostgresQL, TypeORM, GraphQL, TypeGraphQL and React.

-Includes an implementation for safe usage of JWT authentication - Using access and refresh tokens mechanism.
+Includes an implementation for safe usage of JWT authorization - Using access and refresh tokens mechanism.

+- One
+- Two
+- Three

 Steps to run this project: